 We use data for all parliamentary elections between 1958 and 2017, except for the 1986 elections, which used a proportional system.
 We also use data for all local elections between 1979 and 2011.
-Electoral results were obtained from the French Ministry of the Interior for elections held after

-2Since the 2015 election, local elections take place every six years in the entire country and they elect tickets composed of a male and a female candidate.
+&lt;sup>5Since the 2015 election, local elections take place every six years in the entire country and they elect tickets composed of a male and a female candidate.
 Cantons were all redistricted ahead of the 2015 election, hence this election is excluded from our analysis.

-3We provide more information on each party in Appendix D.2.
+&lt;sup>6We provide more information on each party in Appendix D.2.

-1988,4 and they were digitized by Granzier et al. (2019) for elections prior to 1988.
+Electoral results were obtained from Granzier et al. (2023a).
 For each electoral district and election year, we have data on the number of candidates, the number of registered voters and expressed votes, and the vote shares obtained by each candidate in both electoral rounds as well as their political label.
 Our analysis requires linking races over time, from one election to the next.
 Therefore, we restrict the sample to districts that were not affected by redistricting and whose borders remained identical between two consecutive elections.
-Our main sample includes observations from twelve parliamentary elections (1958, 1962, 1967, 1968, 1973, 1978, 1988, 1993, 1997, 2002, 2007, and 2012) and ten local elections (1979, 1982, 1985, 1988, 1992, 1994, 1998, 2001, 2004, and 2008).5
+Our main sample includes observations from twelve parliamentary elections and ten local elections.

 In each district, we match candidates, parties, and orientations across elections.
-First, we use fuzzy string matching on candidate names to identify candidates present both in election t and election t + 1, and we link candidates at t to their electoral outcomes at t + 1.
-Second, we use the political labels attributed to candidates by the Ministry of the Interior to identify candidates affiliated with one of the seven main parties.6 We track parties' election-specific names and their genealogy over time based primarily on Knapp (2004).
-In each district, we aggregate candidate outcomes at the party level and link candidates at t to their party-level outcomes at t + 1.7 Third, we allocate candidates to six political orientations (far-left, left, center, right, far-right, and non-classified).
-This is an important classification, since candidates who are not affiliated with any of the seven main parties have a clear political orientation, indicated by labels such as "diverse left" or "diverse right."
-We thus aggregate candidate outcomes at the orientation level, and link candidates at t to their orientation-level outcomes at t + 1.8
+First, we use fuzzy string matching on candidate names to identify candidates present both in election t and election t+1, and we link candidates at t to their electoral outcomes at t+1.
+Second, we use the political labels attributed to candidates by the Ministry of the Interior to identify candidates affiliated with one of the seven main parties.
+We track parties election-specific names and their genealogy over time based primarily on Knapp (2004).
+In each district, we aggregate candidate outcomes at the party level and link candidates at t to their party-level outcomes at t+1.
+Third, we allocate candidates to six political orientations (far-left, left, center, right, far-right, and non-classified).
+This is an important classification, since candidates who are not affiliated with any of the seven main parties might nonetheless have a clear political orientation, indicated by labels such as "diverse left" or "diverse right."
+We thus aggregate candidate outcomes at the orientation level, and link candidates at t to their orientation-level outcomes at t+1.